kkhushi03/DeFI-Credit-Scoring-model/analysis_task2.md

 ---

-## 🧹 2.
-Data Preparation
+## 2. Data Preparation

 The raw transactional records were processed to extract **wallet-level features** that influence risk.
-We grouped and aggregated each wallet's history to derive the following features:
+I grouped and aggregated each wallet's history to derive the following features:

-### 🏗️ Feature Set:
+### Feature Set:

 | Feature                          | Description                                                |
 |----------------------------------|------------------------------------------------------------|